 Non-sworn Public Safety Officers and Student Officers patrol the campus on a 24-hour basis, including conducting Residence Hall community walks and staffing the RA desks with Residence Hall Advisors.
 The Office of Public Safety is located in Old Main, room 251, which also houses the Visitor's Information Center and University switchboard.
-Students working for the Visitor's Information Center answer Public Safety phones and dispatch calls during regular business hours.
+Students working for the Visitor's Information Center also serve as Public Safety Communication Officers with increased training and responsibility in dispatch functions, answering Public Safety phones, and operation of office technology and systems.

-The Office of Public Safety maintains, and makes available upon request, a Daily Log, which includes the date and circumstances of incidents reported to Public Safety, general location and disposition.
-The Daily Log is reviewed by full-time staff to assure student personally identifiable information is not displayed on any Daily Log entry.
-The Daily Log can be viewed at the Office of Public Safety, and hard copies can also be obtained, Monday through Friday, 8:00 am to 4:30 pm., excluding Holidays.
+The Office of Public Safety maintains, and makes available upon request, a Daily Log which includes the date and circumstances of incidents reported to Public Safety, general location and disposition.
+The Daily Log is reviewed by full-time staff to assure student personally identifiable information is not displayed on any entry.
+The Daily Log can be viewed at the Office of Public Safety and hard copies can also be obtained Monday through Friday, 8:00 am to 4:30 pm., excluding Holidays.